StefanieGadow/80s-music-quiz/README.md

 The Code Institute walkthrough project “Love sandwiches” was used to set up the Google APIs and to deploy the project on Heroku.

-[ChatGPT](https://chat.openai.com/) for the questions and answer options.
+[ChatGPT](https://chat.openai.com/) was used to generate 30 questions and four answer options for each question.